YuzhongHuang/DataScience16CTW/files/Project_Proposal.md

 Wilson Tang and Yuzhong Huang

 ## Project Description
 Healthcare is an ever evolving field and medical imaging is an essential tool for diagnosing and assessing various conditions from neurodegenerative diseases like Alzheimer’s to characterizing overall health based on factors like brain volume.
-Developing tools to better
+To understand how MRI images and CDR related and explore more about image processing and deep learning, we built a 6-layer convolutional neural network using theano for a MRI based CDR prediction model.

 ## Learning Goals
 1. Dive into algorithms(neural networks round 2!) and create them by hand as much as possible (inside image processing and machine learning)